-The materials fee is a vital part of the GMA community.
-They are used to provide all of our students with supplies for the entire school year.
+House Enrolled Act 1001-2023 only applies to K-12 and does not apply to Pre-Kindergarten curricular costs.
+The materials fee for Pre-Kindergarten will remain the same as past years at \$110 per student.
 This fee is due at the beginning of each school year, no later than October 1st.
 Fees that are not paid by the designated final due date will be sent to collections.
 Material fees are non-refundable.
 If you need to set up payment arrangements, please contact our Operations Manager at (317) 813-4626 ext.
 102.